in2code-de/powermail/Documentation/ForEditors/ManageMailsWithBackendModule/Index.rst

       Explanation

  - :Field:
-      XLS Icon
+      XLS Button
    :Description:
-      If you want to export the current list in XLS-Format, click the icon.
+      If you want to export the current list in XLS-Format, click the button.

       XLS-Files can be opened with Microsoft Excel or Open Office (e.g.).
    :Explanation: